 Sure there are.
-But from what I’ve experienced in the last 19 years in this business is that a Consumer has to be very careful when hiring a Structural Engineer to do a whole home inspection. (just like you would with anyone)
+But from what I’ve experienced in the past in this business is that a Consumer has to be very careful when hiring a Structural Engineer to do a whole home inspection. (just like you would with anyone)

 Here are just a few things I’ve seen pulled on consumers over the last decade and a half by people holding Structural Engineering degrees (or claiming to)